fachridantm/Dicoding-AndroidPemula/README.md

  ## Features
 #### Submission Checklists

+- [x] Display page about
-- [x] Display images and information in the Format list
+- [x] Display splash screen
 - [x] A detail page appears when an item is clicked
+- [x] Display images and information in the format list
 - [x] Display images and information on the detail page
-- [x] Display page about
 - [x] Include button favorite and share with implicit intent
-- [x] Display splash screen

 ## Instalation
 Clone this repository and import into Android Studio